 Instructions

-- Roast mirepoix (onion/carrot/celery) and mushrooms in 400°F oven until just start to brown.
-Then add shells and roast until they start to brown.
-WATCH CAREFULLY, they can easily be burned — probably 10 minutes max.
+2. Add shells and roast until they start to brown.
+WATCH CAREFULLY, they burn easiily — probably 10 minutes max.
+Remove from oven.

-- Heat olive oil, peppercorns, garlic, bay leaf, thyme, coriander, mirepoix, mushrooms, shells and tomato paste.
-Sautee a bit, not too much.
-Then add wine to deglaze.
+3. Heat olive oil, peppercorns, garlic, bay leaf, thyme, coriander, mirepoix, mushrooms, shells and tomato paste.
+Sautee a bit (not too much) then deglaze with the wine.

-- Add star anise and radish greens to pot, cover with the contents of the sautee pan, then cover with water and bring to 185°F for 90 minutes.
-You can skim the "impurities" if you like, but you want to disturb it as little as possible.
+4. Add star anise and optional radish greens to pot, cover with the contents of the sautee pan, then cover with water and bring to a slow simmer for 90 minutes.
+You can skim the "impurities" if you like, but try to disturb it as little as possible.
 Never, ever stir stock.

 Finish

-- Use in 3 or 4 days (not longer), or check out https://killernoms.com/WildGameStock.php#storage for longer term storage techniques.
-It freezes great if you get all the air out and freeze it super cold (-10°F or below), 2-3 months otherwise.
+2. Use in 3 or 4 days (not longer), or check out KillerNoms.com/WildGameStock.php#storage for longer term storage techniques.
+It freezes great.

 Recipe Notes

-Using un-rinsed crawfish shells from a REALLY spicy boil had a predictably spicy and delicious result, which will be great in things like ramen but may clash with many recipes.
-Going to try a well-rinsed batch next.
+Using un-rinsed crawfish shells from a REALLY spicy boil had a predictably spicy and delicious result, which will be great in things like ramen but could clash with some recipes.
+Going to try a well-rinsed batch next time.

 View online at KillerNoms.com/shellfish-stock